 3) Our Approach

-Dr. M preferred second generation medical space.
+Dr. M preferred second-generation medical space.
 Though updates would certainly be needed, he thought it would take less time than building out a shell space.
 Knowing that there would likely be no second set of tours, the PRG agent looked closely at the details the first time around.
 The agent helped Dr. M envision himself in the space by asking him questions about how he could make it his own — like how many staff he wanted and what type of parking his patients would need.
 They looked at all aspects of the space, including whether there would be enough power and enough storage for his equipment.

 Dr. M decided to move forward with the space that the PRG demographics highlighted as a better location.
 His agent at PRG had a good relationship with the landlord’s broker and even remembered that the landlord wanted a medical office in his portfolio.
-PRG leveraged that connection to get a deal that was around the same rate as the second generation medical space.
+PRG leveraged that connection to get a deal that was around the same rate as the second-generation medical space.

 4) Road Blocks

-However, the chosen location was not permitted for medical practice, so Dr. M’s agent worked with the municipality to get a change of use permit for a medical practice in a retail setting.
+However, the chosen location was not permitted for medical practice, so Dr. M’s agent worked with the municipality to get a change-of-use permit for a medical practice in a retail setting.
 The PRG agent navigated different personalities in different municipal departments and worked with the city to be above board through the whole process and get the permit within city regulations.

 Throughout the permitting process, the PRG agent was also negotiating Dr. M’s lease.
-Though PRG has an in-house attorney to assist with those negotiations, PRG always recommends the client hires an outside attorney.
+Though PRG has an in-house attorney to assist with those negotiations, PRG always recommends the client hire an outside attorney.
 When Dr. M decided to forgo an attorney to review his own lease, PRG’s attorney stepped in.
-While legally unable to offer a client advice, PRG’s attorney managed the contract negotiations and key points.
+While legally unable to offer client advice, PRG’s attorney managed the contract negotiations and key points.
 He set up conference calls with the landlord after hours and on Saturday mornings to ensure Dr. M got a good deal.

 Practice Real Estate Group (PRG) went to work immediately.
 After an initial phone call, the PRG agent understood the urgency.
-Dr. M needed competition information to make a data-based decision, and make it quickly.
+Dr. M needed competition information to make a data-based decision and make it quickly.

 PRG started by identifying the communities in which Dr. M could open a practice based on his non-compete.
-Then, the internal demographics team conducted research and analysis, looking for indicators like higher incomes and an older population, typical characteristics for cosmetic vascular surgery patients.
+Then, the internal demographics team conducted research and analysis, looking for indicators like higher incomes and an older population, typical characteristics of cosmetic vascular surgery patients.